litestar-org/litestar/docs/tutorials/sqlalchemy/1-provide-session-with-di.rst

     :linenos:
     :lines: 45-56

-That function is declared as a dependency to the Litestar application, using the name ``db_session``.
+That function is declared as a dependency to the Litestar application, using the name ``transaction``.

 .. literalinclude:: /examples/contrib/sqlalchemy/plugins/tutorial/full_app_with_session_di.py
     :language: python
     :linenos:
-    :lines: 99-104
+    :lines: 99-103
     :emphasize-lines: 3

-In the route handlers, the database session is injected by declaring the ``db_session`` name as a function argument.
+In the route handlers, the database session is injected by declaring the ``transaction`` name as a function argument.
 This is automatically provided by Litestar's dependency injection system at runtime.